jgb31/robo_game/README.md

 ## Overview

-RoboGame is a RC robot that can be controlled via Bluetooth on the Raspberry Pi 4.
-It uses computer vision to detect if the object that the user has chosen is detected.
+RoboGame is a RC robot that can be controlled via Bluetooth on the Raspberry Pi 3 Model B. It uses computer vision to detect if the object that the user has chosen is detected.

 ## Webpage